Video Game / The Dark Spire

 - Breast Plate: "Bikini Armor" gives a bigger Armor Class bonus than Fine Platemail.
 Its in-game description is "Although skimpy, this armor offers good protection.
 However, many heroines are too modest to wear it."
 You never see your characters in game, but there's a picture of it in the manual.

 - Character Alignment: Goes for the 'Lawful vs Chaotic' stripe instead of 'Good vs Evil'.
+This primarily affects which final set of spells your Priests and Magi get, due to each option having exclusive (yet balanced) final spell tiers.
 Also, while humans and halflings can choose their alignment, Elves are Neutral by default, and Dwarves are Lawful.
 High Elves are Lawful, and Dark Elves are Chaotic.
+You can also convert characters to different alignments through praying enough at the opposite church, which can result in things like a Chaotic Dwarf, or a Lawful Dark Elf.

 - Completely Different Title: Fun fact: the game's Japanese title translates to something like The Tower of Mist and the Sword of Law.
 Admittedly, this would not look very good on the minimalistic box-art in large, blocky English letters.